Leading without Authority

 A democratic leader involves people in the decision-making processes and builds agreement through participation.
 This leadership style increases responsibility and ownership, and it leverages the knowledge and ideas of the development team and stakeholders.
 It is ideal for making important product decisions that require strong buy-in and for generating and evaluating new ideas.

 But be aware that if applied incorrectly, democratic leadership can result in long-winded decision-making processes and delayed decisions.
 In the worst case, decisions are made by committee, and weak compromises are brokered.
 You should therefore make sure that people involved in the decisions share a common goal or vision.
-What’s more, carefully decide who to involve and which decision making rule and process you want to employ.
+What’s more, carefully decide who to involve and which decision making rule and process you want to employ, as I explain in more detail in Decision Time: How Decision Rules Help You Make Better Product Decisions.

 The Coaching Product Manager